The lights are on

 Our regularly revised feature keeps you up to date on the Kickstarter games worth watching, and helps you track projects both before and after they’re funded.

 Welcome to the Kickstarter Compendium, a gathering of games and game-related projects that we’ve come across that deserve your attention.
-The crowd-funding model for video games has resulted in some interesting new game ideas, and new projects are going up on a weekly basis that deserve your attention.
+The crowd-funding model for video games has resulted in some fascinating new game ideas, and new projects are going up on a weekly basis that deserve your attention.

 The only problem is keeping track of it all – what’s worth watching, and what are these different projects about?
 As an ongoing feature, our Kickstarter Compendium is your guide to games seeking funding through Kickstarter.
 After funding projects are complete, this feature will also track what games (and game-related projects) got funded and what games didn’t, and where possible, offer links to the projects as they are developed.